microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/06-private-endpoint.md

 ## Introduction
 Up to this point you have been using a public IP address for Azure DB for PostgreSQL/MySQL for your Pizzeria application.
 From a security perspective a preferred approach would be to use a private endpoint which will expose Azure DB for PostgreSQL/MySQL using a private IP address from within the application's virtual network.
+This is available for Azure DB for PostgreSQL/MySQL Single Server only.
+Azure DB for PostgreSQL/MySQL supports VNET integration instead; you can only specify VNET integration for Flexible Server at deployment time.

 ## Description
-You will add a private endpoint for Azure DB for PostgreSQL/MySQL You will reconfigure the application to use a connection string that points to the private IP address for Azure DB for PostgreSQL/MySQL.
+You will add a private endpoint for Azure DB for PostgreSQL/MySQL Single Server You will reconfigure the application to use a connection string that points to the private IP address for Azure DB for PostgreSQL/MySQL Single Server.
 You will need to update the ContosoPizza/values-mysql.yaml or ContosoPizza/values-postgresql.yaml values file with the updated values for dataSourceURL, dataSourceUser and dataSourcePassword using the appropriate Azure DB values for PostgreSQL/MySQL:

 ```yaml
 appConfig: